fibo/fibo.github.io/_posts/2017-09-28-redshift-tips.md

   - AWS
   - PostgreSQL
   - Redshift
+  - SQL
 description: >
     I am using Redshift since two years ago, and as every database it has its SQL dialect and its secrets.
 I will write here everything I discover and it is worth to be annotated.
 ---

+## psql

+Use `psql`!
+It is a great tool: I use it for ETL scheduled processes and on a daily basis to interact with Redshift.

+See how to install [AWS Redshift compatible PostgreSQL client]{% post_url 2016-05-12-aws-redshift-compatible-psql %} article.

 ## Temporary tables